-- Notwithstanding subsection (x) above, where a zoning by-law amendment or variance is determined to be appropriate for a proposed conveyance, a requirement for the approval of such amendment or variance shall be included as a condition of approval of the consent, or a decision on the consent application may be held until at least the zoning by-law amendment has been approved. - related in locations adjacent to agricultural uses is only permitted where the proposed use complies with the policies of the applicable land use designation and any other related policy of this Plan.
-All lots created through the consent process shall comply with all applicable policies and regulations relating to the protection of agricultural uses, including the applicable Minimum Distance Separation Formulae. - xiii The creation of new lots shall be prohibited within the flooding and erosion hazard limits of all rivers, lakes and streams. - xiv Lot creation is prohibited in provincially significant wetlands or the significant-habitat of endangered species and threatened species.
-Lot creation in other natural heritage features and areas shall comply with the provisions of section 3.4.2 concerning the assessment of environmental impact to confirm that there will be no negative impacts on those features or areas. - Lot creation in primary mineral aggregate resource areas as shown on Schedule H to this Plan shall comply with the policies of section 3.17 as they relate to protecting the resource for future utilization.
+- Notwithstanding subsection (x) above, where a zoning by-law amendment or variance is determined to be appropriate for a proposed conveyance, a requirement for the approval of such amendment or variance shall be included as a condition of approval of the consent, or a decision on the consent application may be held until at least the zoning by-law amendment has been approved. - The creation of lots for non-farm purposes or for purposes that are not farm related in locations adjacent to agricultural uses is only permitted where the proposed use complies with the policies of the applicable land use designation and any other related policy of this Plan.
+All lots created through the consent process shall comply with all applicable policies and regulations relating to the protection of agricultural uses, including the applicable Minimum Distance Separation Formulae. - xiii The creation of new lots shall be prohibited within the flooding and erosion hazard limits of all rivers, lakes and streams. - Lot creation is prohibited in provincially significant wetlands or the habitat of endangered species and threatened species.
+Lot creation in other natural heritage features and areas shall comply with the provisions of section 3.4.2 concerning the assessment of environmental impact to confirm that there will be no negative impacts on those features or areas. - xv Lot creation in primary mineral aggregate resource areas as shown on Schedule H to this Plan shall comply with the policies of section 3.17 as they relate to protecting the resource for future utilization.
 In order to comply with these policies a Mineral Aggregate Impact Study may be required and its findings applied in the decision on a consent application.